-Michael Chu Director since 2002 Organization and Compensation Committee Age 67 Mexico, dedicated to invest since July 2007.
-He is also Director from August 2000 firm deploying equity capit Harvard Business School s a director of Arcos Dorado ctor and Co-Founder of IGNIA Fund, a venture capital firm based in Monterrey, sting in commercial enterprises serving low-income populations in Mexico, o Senior Advisor since June 2007 (previously Senior Partner and Managing 0 to June 2007) and Founding Partner of Pegasus Capital, a private investment tal in Latin America.
-Mr. Chu has been a Senior Lecturer on the faculty of the since July 2003 and trustee emeritus of Dartmouth College.
-Mr. Chu serves as os, a public company and the largest operator of McDonald's restaurants in Id's largest McDonald's franchisee.
-Latin America and the world's largest McDonald's franchisee.
-Mr. Chu received his bachelor of arts degree from Dartmouth College and his masters of business administration with highest distinction from Harvard Business School.
-His experience includes serving as a management consultant with Boston Consulting Group, in senior management positions with U.S. corporations and as an executive and limited partner with Kohlberg Kravis Roberts & Co., a private equity firm.
-Additionally, he is director emeritus of ACCION International, a non-profit corporation dedicated to microfinance.
-Mr. Chu previously served as the President and Chief Executive Officer of ACCION International.
-He brings to the Board extensive international experience, particularly in the increasingly important region of Latin America, where Mr. Chu grew up.
-Mr. Chu has proven leadership capabilities and an entrepreneurial vision, as demonstrated by his roles with IGNIA and Pegasus Capital.
-He also has experience as a chief financial officer and extensive involvement in mergers and acquisitions Lawrence R. Codey Director since 1993 Audit Committee Age 71 (PSE&G), a public utility.
-C Corporation, a natural gas committee and also serve Further, he serves as a dir company, where he is a m previously served on the b company, where he is a member of the addit committee and the governance committee.
+Mr. Codey is a retired President and Chief Operating Officer of Public Service Electric and Gas Company (PSE&G), a public utility.
+Currently, Mr. Codey serves as a director of New Jersey Resources Corporation, a natural gas holding company, where he is lead director and chairs the executive committee and also serves on the nominating/corporate governance committee and audit committee.
+Further, he serves as a director of Horizon Blue Cross Blue Shield of New Jersey, a health insurance company, where he is a member of the audit committee and the governance committee.
 Mr. Codey previously served on the board of United Water Resources, a subsidiary of Suez Environment.
 Neither Horizon Blue Cross Blue Shield of New Jersey nor United Water Resources is a public company.

 Mr. Codey received his bachelor of science degree from St. Peter's College, a juris doctor degree from Seton Hall School of Law, and a master's degree in business administration from Rutgers University.
 In addition, he completed the Advanced Management program at Harvard University's School of Business.
 Mr. Codey's career at PSE&G started as a trial attorney and then as a Vice President in charge of preparation and presentation of utility rate proceedings before both federal and state regulatory bodies.
 Thereafter, Mr. Codey was in charge of the gas business unit and subsequently the electric business unit.
 Mr. Codey previously served on the Board of Directors of Public Service Enterprise Group, an energy holding company of which PSE&G was its largest subsidiary.
 Mr. Codey has served on numerous governmental and non-governmental boards and commissions, including the EPA Clean Air Act Advisory Committee under both President George W. Bush and President William J. Clinton.
 In addition to the knowledge gained from his experience as our director, Mr. Codey has a broad background of experience and education in the areas of executive management, general management, legal and regulatory matters, finance, accounting, human resource management, legislative and governmental affairs, environmental affairs, and operations.
 He has been accountable for the performance of large, complex, multi-disciplined organizations and brings that discipline to the Board.
 Mr. Codey also brings to the Board the experience of a director who has served in various leadership capacities across an array of companies involved in energy, utilities and government.

-Patrick Duff Director since 2010 Nominating and Corporate Governance Committee (Chair) Audit Committee Age 58
+Patrick Duff Director since 2010

+Nominating and Corporate Governance Committee (Chair)

+Audit Committee

+Age 58